Coro (non-profit organization): Coro Exploring Leadership Program

 The Coro Exploring Leadership Program is offered in multiple cities, including Oakland, New York, and San Francisco.
 Launched in 1998, Exploring Leadership (EL) is a full-time summer and part-time academic year program that prepares high school juniors for opportunities in the 21st century workforce and higher education by engaging them to become active citizens and to improve their communities.

 Community and regional programs

-Each Coro location has developed a variety of full and part-time, community and regionally based programs aimed at leadership training.
+Each Coro location has developed a variety of full and part-time, community and regionally-based programs aimed at ethical, agile leadership training across sectors and differences.